How to Fix Pool Stabilizer Level: Complete CYA Guide

 Application Method

-- Test current CYA levels using a Taylor K-2006 test kit or FAS-DPD kit for accuracy
+- Test current CYA levels using a Taylor K-2006 test kit or the CYA test portion of comprehensive test kits for accuracy

-- Retest CYA levels after 48 hours - cyanuric acid dissolves very slowly
+- Retest CYA levels after several days (up to a week) - cyanuric acid dissolves very slowly

 Important: Cyanuric acid is very slow to dissolve and can take up to a week to fully register on tests.
 Be patient and avoid adding more until you're certain of the current level.